hareenl/gpt-plus/README.md

 ### ChatGPT API
 Add ChatGPT functionality by following the steps below:
 - Visit [OpenAI](https://platform.openai.com/account/api-keys) to generate an API Key.
+- Navigate to the gpt-plus directory in terminal or file browser.
 - Rename the .env.template file located in gpt-plus folder to .env and add API key to the file.
-- Open and edit the files in terminal or by navigating to the directory in file browser.

 #### Example
 ```sh